CreativeTechGuy/tree-despawn-timer/README.md

   be standing until someone collects another log.
     * Unfortunately this cannot be fixed as the system is not tick-perfect.
 It shouldn't be off by more than a few seconds though.
-* The Tree Despawn Timer will show up for Farming trees despite it not being correct.
-I don't know of any way to differentiate farming trees from other identical trees.
-If you have a solution for this, file an issue!

 Credits: